 - Your next step will be to check your email to be sure you received the confirmation email.
 The confirmation email will have the information you submitted along with your total amount due.

 - In a day or two, you will receive a PayPal invoice so you can pay your $250 registration fee.
 (We have to send these out ourselves since they are not automatically generated.)
 Please pay this invoice right away in order to secure you spot on our trip.

 - Once your registration fee is paid, Trish and Wendy will send you Facebook friend requests and will add you to our private Facebook group (just for our New Mexico HEART Trip attendees).
 This private group is where we make plans, share important information, and get to know each other, so it is very important that you (or at least one adult who is attending the trip and who is doing the planning for your family) join this group!
 Otherwise, you will miss important information.

 If you have any questions, please email us, and we will be glad to help!!
 Be sure to put “New Mexico Questions” in your subject line.

-We hope to see you in New Mexico!
+We look forward to seeing you in New Mexico!